wp-plugins/rootspersona/readme.txt

 rootsPersona creates one or more pages of family history using data imported from one or more Gedcom files.

 **Features**
-- Support for Gedcom Version 5.5
+1. Support for Gedcom Version 5.5
-- Ability to upload more than one Gedcom file from the same source and link families together
+2. Ability to upload more than one Gedcom file from the same source and link families together
-- Ability to select which persons from the Gedcom file to create pages for
+3. Ability to select which persons from the Gedcom file to create pages for
-- As updates are made, Gedcom files can be reloaded and existing pages will be updated
+4. As updates are made, Gedcom files can be reloaded and existing pages will be updated
-- Each page includes links to children and spouses
+5. Each page includes links to children and spouses
-- Each page displays a visual family tree that includes three generations
+6. Each page displays a visual family tree that includes three generations
-- Ability to link pictures uploaded to Wordpress to each person (up to 7)
+7. Ability to link pictures uploaded to Wordpress to each person (up to 7)
-- Pages identifed as 'Permission Required' will only be displayed to users who are logged into your Wordpress site
+8. Pages identifed as 'Permission Required' will only be displayed to users who are logged into your Wordpress site
-- Sortable Index Page
+9. Sortable Index Page
-- MANY customization options
+10. MANY customization options

-For detailed documentation, goto [http://ed4becky.net/plugins/rootsPersona](http://ed4becky.net/plugins/rootsPersona documentation)
+For detailed documentation, goto [ed4becky.net/plugins/rootsPersona] (http://ed4becky.net/plugins/rootsPersona "Documentation")

 == Installation ==